Why Scalp Hematoma and Bruising Indicates a Serious Problem

 The human body is a wonderful thing that is able to react incredibly quickly to trauma.
 As soon as a blood vessel is ruptured the body sends off a signal to the blood clotting factors which move in to plug up the break in the vessel wall.
 Once the initial plug is in place the body will create fibers called fibrin which are like long thin string which form together to create a mesh over the plug to keep it in place.
 The mesh then allows the body to repair the vessel wall without losing any more blood.

 Once the vessel has been repaired the body will send out signals for the clot to be broken down.
 There are proteins in the blood which will hook onto the clot and take it away to be reabsorbed into the body.
 Depending on how big this clot is will determine how long it will take to reabsorb the clot into the body.
+This last aspect of clotting is where my body cannot function, it will continue to grow a clot and not break it down if left to its own devices which is why my scalp hematoma needed to be drained as I would not be able to reabsorb it back into my body.

 The video below provides an interesting animation which shows how the body deals with broken blood vessels so take some time to watch it and learn how your body responds.